Decomposing Crowd Wisdom: Domain-Specific Calibration Dynamics in Prediction Markets: The decomposition model

+Two checks address the concern that this in-sample $R^2$ might reflect the flexibility of a 72-parameter model rather than genuine structure.
+First, a permutation null in which the slope vector is randomly reassigned across cells and the full model refitted gives a mean null $R^2$ of only 0.329 (95th percentile 0.406, maximum 0.531 over 5{,}000 permutations); the observed 0.873 lies far outside this distribution ($p < 0.001$).
+A model of this size therefore explains roughly a third of the variance by chance alone, and the observed fit is well above that floor.
+Second, out-of-sample predictive accuracy is substantial: leave-one-cell-out $R^2 = 0.715$ and 10-fold cross-validated $R^2 = 0.704$.
+More demanding leave-one-domain or leave-one-size-bin checks perform poorly, so the decomposition summarizes the observed grid rather than extrapolating to unobserved domains or size regimes.
+Section~\ref{sec:bayesian} complements these with an uncertainty-aware estimate that propagates first-stage error.

 The domain-by-horizon interaction $\beta$ is the single largest domain-specific component (26.0\%).
-Knowing \emph{which} domain a market belongs to and \emph{when} you observe it is more informative about calibration quality than either piece of information alone.
-A domain-agnostic model, however sophisticated, misses the largest source of calibration variation.
+Knowing \emph{which} domain a market belongs to and \emph{when} the price is observed is more informative about calibration quality than either piece of information alone.
+The common size effect is modest (3.2\%), but the remaining domain-by-size term is larger (13.3\%), which is why the size result is interpreted as domain-specific rather than a universal feature of large trades.

 Because Type~I decomposition is order-dependent, verification is conducted with Type~II and Type~III sums of squares.
-The interaction terms are nearly identical across all three types, with $\beta$ accounting for 26.0\% and $\gamma$ for 16.1--16.5\% regardless of decomposition order (the small range reflects minor numerical differences between sequential projection and OLS estimation).
-Only the main effects shift between types, as expected when time and domain share variance.
+The interaction terms are stable across decomposition orders, while the main effects shift as expected when time, domain and size share variance.
 Additionally, weighting cells by inverse estimation variance yields the weighted decomposition

-where $\boldsymbol{\phi} = (\mu, \alpha, \beta, \gamma)$ collects all model parameters.
-This yields a total $R^2$ of 0.995, with the horizon effect $\mu$ dominating (0.74 vs 0.30 unweighted).
-This confirms that the four-component model explains nearly all variance in precisely estimated cells; the 12.7\% residual in the unweighted decomposition is concentrated in noisy, low-volume cells (Appendix~\ref{app:robustness}).
-The domain intercepts replicate on Polymarket: Politics remains the clear positive outlier (mean slope 1.31 at reliable horizons), while Sports (1.08) and Crypto (1.05) cluster near perfect calibration, the same qualitative ranking as on Kalshi (Appendix~\ref{app:crossplatform} reports full cross-platform comparison tables).
+where $\boldsymbol{\phi} = (\mu, \alpha, \kappa, \beta, \gamma)$ collects all model parameters.
+This yields a total weighted $R^2$ of 0.995, with the horizon effect $\mu$ dominating (0.74 vs 0.30 unweighted).
+This is an inverse-variance weighted \emph{in-sample} fit, not an out-of-sample measure; its high value indicates that the 12.7\% unweighted residual is concentrated in noisier, lower-volume cells rather than in precisely estimated ones.
+The out-of-sample picture is given by the leave-one-cell-out and $k$-fold checks above and by the measurement-error model of Section~\ref{sec:bayesian}.
+The domain intercepts are also compared on Polymarket: Politics remains the clear positive outlier (mean slope 1.45 at reliable horizons), while Sports (1.06) and Crypto (1.06) cluster near perfect calibration (Appendix~C reports full cross-platform comparison tables).